nikitagorelovreki/reki/docs/ARCHITECTURE.md

 ## Architecture Overview

-Reki (Cosyma Unified Info-System) is built using Clean Architecture principles with Domain-Driven Design (DDD) patterns.
+Reki Control Panel is built using Clean Architecture principles with Domain-Driven Design (DDD) patterns.
 The system is designed to be modular, testable, and maintainable while providing comprehensive functionality for medical device and patient management.

 ## Architectural Principles